cloydlau/vue-global-config/README.md

 As a result in Vue 2, hooks passed locally will be improperly passed to the child component within your component, making hook triggered repeatedly.

-By using `getLocalListeners(this.$listeners)`, your can get pure listeners without any hook.
+By using `getLocalListeners(this.$listeners)`, you can get pure listeners without any hook.

 <br>